betterscientificsoftware/bssw.io/CuratedContent/HowToWriteGoodDocumentation.md

 ### How to Write Good Documentation for CSE Software

 Documentation is critical for explaining how users interact with software.
-This "How To" document is a good resource on learning how to write effective documentation for CSE software.
+This *How To* document is a good resource on learning how to write effective documentation for CSE software.

 Resource information | Details
 :--- | :---